ropensci/visdat/cran-comments.md

 0 errors | 0 warnings | 0 notes
 There were no ERRORs or WARNINGs or NOTEs

-There was 1 NOTE:

-* This is a new release.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.